Spanish or Italian — Which is better language for you?

 Yet, it is known for its musicality.

-Italian also has a more complex grammar system.
-It has more verb conjugations, gender, and tricky pronunciation.
+Italian also has a more complex grammar system, with more verb conjugations, gender, and tricky pronunciation.
 This makes it a more challenging language to learn.

 Resources to learn Italian and Spanish